icaoberg/academic-kickstart/content/post/singularity-cowsay/index.md

 Working with [environment modules](http://modules.sourceforge.net/) makes my life so much easier.

-For example, for `cowsay`,I created a `modulefile` that will load the Singularity container to workspace along with a script that calls it.
-Making the process transparent to the user.
+For example, for `cowsay`,I created a `modulefile` that will load the Singularity container to the workspace along with a script that calls it.
+Making the process transparent to the user (very little changes to their scripts, may be their SLURM submission scripts).

 To make this work you need three things

-* an executable script that calls singularity (avoid using `alias`)
+* an executable script that calls singularity (avoid using [`alias`](https://en.wikipedia.org/wiki/Alias_(command)))
 * the Singularity container file
 * a modulefile